johnxu21/johnxu21.github.io/teaching/CS472-Spring2023/CS472-Spring2023.md

 Attendance:
 ========
 While I will not directly track your attendance, your class, even online, is designed to be interactive with your classmates.
 The purpose of this is to encourage active learning, where you engage with the material during the class sessions.
-As such, a video would not do the course justice and you are highly recommended to attend the online sessions.
+As such, a video would not do the course justice, and you are highly recommended to attend the online sessions.

 Academic Misconduct
 =============